mathchou/CSC485-Sp24/Class_Introductions.md

-Hi Class, I'd like to get to know you a bit more, so here's a info sheet I'd like you to complete.
-Put your own answers below!
-This will serve as an example of merging together multiple versions of files using Git.
+Hi, Class.
+I want to get to know you better, so here's an info sheet I'd like you to complete.
+Put your answers below!
+This will serve as an example of merging multiple versions of files using Git.

 ---

-**Name:** Michael Chou
+**Name:** Emily Gelchie

-**Pronouns:** He/Him
+**Pronouns:** She/Her

-**Class Year:** 2011
+**Class Year:** 2024

-**Major(s)/Minor(s):** Mathematics
+**Major(s)/Minor(s):** Computer Science Major - Data Science, Mathematics, and Political Science Minors

 **Interests:**

-  1. Number Theory
+  1. Artificial Neural Networks
+  2. Deep Learning
+  3. Remote Sensing
-  2. Data Science
+  4. Machine Learning Data Science
-  3. Social Justice Issues
-  4. Board Games
-  5. Video Games
+  5. Providence College Basketball
-  6. Science Fiction
+  6. Working out
-  7. Chess
+  7. Skiing

-**Birthday:** Dec 12th
+**Birthday:** February 19th

-**Something you could talk about for hours:** Philosophy and other random useless things
+**Something you could talk about for hours:** Analyzing how people interact with each other, the effect AI has on the environment, my dogs, grad school.

-**What would you like others to know about you?:** Please communicate with me!
-Don't be afraid to reach out and ask questions.
+**What would you like others to know about you?** Please communicate with me!
+Feel free to reach out and ask questions.
 It's the only way to learn.
-I can be demanding but I am also flexible if you need extra time to finish projects.
+I can be demanding but flexible if you need extra time to finish projects.

+I have been in the process of applying to graduate school last semester.
+I am currently in a fascinating time where I will be touring the schools I get into and deciding where I will go.
+However, as a result, I might miss some classes due to travel.
+Additionally, I work two jobs, and although I balance my financial obligations with my academic commitments, I would appreciate some flexibility on deadlines.
+However, I am usually good about keeping them.
+I am highly interested in Data Science and look forward to learning more and having the flexibility to do projects I find interesting throughout the semester!
 ---